 The NCDs offered through this Draft Prospectus are proposed to be listed on BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE").
 NSE shall be the Designated Stock Exchange.
-Our Company has received an 'in-principle' approval from BSE and NSE vide their letter dated [•] and [•] respectively
+Our Company has received an 'in-principle' approval from BSE and NSE vide their letters dated [•] and [•] respectively PUBLIC COMMENTS

-PUBLIC COMMENTS

-The Draft Prospectus dated October 14, 2021 filed with the BSE and NSE, pursuant to the provisions of the SEBI NCS Regulations and to be kept open for public comments for a period of seven Working Days (i.e., until 5 p.m.) on [●].
+The Draft Prospectus dated March 17, 2022 filed with the NSE and BSE on [•], pursuant to the provisions of the SEBI NCS Regulations and to be kept open for public comments for a period of seven Working Days (i.e., until 5 p.m.) on [•].